 Great! you're all signed in.
 Click to download your resource.Download

 Conducting critiques is an important part of teaching art.
-Critiques teach higher order thinking skills, get students interacting with one another and help students receive authentic feedback from both their peers and their teachers.
+Critiques teach higher-order thinking skills, get students to interact with one another and help students receive authentic feedback from both their peers and their teachers.
 However, if you are going to do multiple critiques throughout the year, you need to move beyond simply holding a discussion with a nervous room full of kids that don’t want to be called on and don’t want to talk.
 Here are a few strategies to get kids interested, get them comfortable, and get them talking.

 This is a great critique for the beginning of the year.
 Kids are usually pretty apprehensive about the critique itself, and some kids are deathly afraid of anything bad being said about their artwork.
 We simply make a rule that we’re voicing opinions without any negativity.
 It may seem counterintuitive to have a critique without criticism, but a relaxed atmosphere can go a long way when students are still getting to know each other and aren’t yet comfortable with the critique process.